 The factory tour is free.
 You are behind glass this time, so not quite as stressful with little ones.
 Shop at the Jelly Belly Factory Store and or grab a meal at the Jelly Belly Factory food area.

 Read about our experience at the Jelly Belly Factory Tour in our post HERE.

 Last Stop: Reno!

 We stayed at a friend’s home here.
-We sort of took it easy at this point because we were tired!
+At this point, we sort of took it easy at this point because we were tired!

 We enjoyed snow shoeing and sledding.
 We also grabbed a great breakfast at Squeeze In.
 This place was absolutely delicious and you must try if you are in the Reno area.

 After enjoying our friends’ company for a couple of days, we took the 380 Highway from Reno back to Los Angeles.
 It is a more scenic route and was also a quicker drive home.